ZackDev/zackdev.github.io/pages/diceshowto.md

 # <img src="/assets/img/icons/table.svg" style="height:20px;width:20px"/> - The final row presenting the rolled dices.
 The table simply displays the rolled dices with the resulting roll.
 To clean the table, click the table icon.

+# the 'create new dice' element
+Is for creating new dices.
+Here you can specify a name for the new dice and it's eyes.
+Enter a value for name and multiple eyes via the `add eyes` button.
+Single eyes can be removed by clicking on them.
+Finally press `create dice` to add a dice type to the list of available dices.

 # Not Yet Implemented:
-* add custom dice funtionality (create a new type of dice by specifying a name and it's eyes)
-* add save/load functionality for custom dices (using `browser.storage`)
+* add save/load functionality for custom dices using `browser.storage`
+* add the option to select a specific dice type set from a list of sets, like for Yahtsee and D&D games.